noteable-io/minor-illusion/README.md

 *The backend app will not be accessible until after Cockroach DB is online, accepting connections, and has gone through Alembic migrations.
 Expect a 30-60 second delay between containers starting and being able to access `http://localhost:8000/docs`.
 If the backend has a timeout error, try `docker-compose up -d backend` once the cockroach DB says it is accepting connections.*

+## Docs

+See [more documentation](https://noteable-io.github.io/minor-illusion/) created with `mkdocs` and hosted on Github pages, published through Github Actions.